rethinklinknyc/rethinklinknyc.github.io/_posts/2017-02-21-not-your-grandpas-payphone.md

 ---
 title: RethinkLinkNYC featured in The Indypendant
 featured: /assets/images/indy_not_your_grandpa_square.png
 layout: post
 ---
+**Not Your Grampa's Payphone: Creepy kiosks worry privacy advocates**

 RethinkLink.NYC was spotlighted in the March 2017 issue of The Indypendant, #222: